PaddlePaddle/PaddleClas/docs/en/inference_deployment/cpp_deploy_en.md

 - Linux, docker is recommended.
 - Windows, compilation based on `Visual Studio 2019 Community` is supported.
 In addition, you can refer to [How to use PaddleDetection to make a complete project](https://zhuanlan.zhihu.com/p/145446681) to compile by generating the `sln solution`.
 - This document mainly introduces the compilation and inference of PaddleClas using C++ in Linux environment.
-- If you need to use the Inference Library in Windows environment, please refer to [The compilation tutorial in Windows](./docs/windows_vs2019_build.md) for detailed information.

 <a name="1.1"></a>
 ### 1.1 Compile opencv